Springdale police: 17-year-old shot in the head after he pointed gun at officer

-SPRINGDALE -- A Springdale police officer shot a teen in the head Wednesday morning after he pointed a gun at him, according to a release from Capt.
+SPRINGDALE -- A Springdale police officer shot a teen in the head Wednesday morning after the boy pointed a gun at him, according to a release from Capt.
 Jeff Taylor.

 The department received a call around 12:50 a.m.
 Wednesday saying a woman had been shot on Eicher Avenue in Springdale.